-Proportion
+Location Proportion

-Rhythm
+Height Rhythm

-Building form
+Massing Building form

-Scale
+Materials/ Textures Scale

-Setbacks
+Alignment Setbacks

-Reversibility or Removability
+Colors Removability

-Assertive design techniques may be incorporated into new additions in order to create an appropriate structure, new additions must be secondary to the building, its site and the neighborhood.
+Assertive design techniques can be incorporated into new additions in order to create an appropriate structure but it must be secondary to the building, its site and the neighborhood.

 Location - The location of existing buildings on their site and on the urban grid makes the building more or less exposed to the pedestrian experience.
-A new addition shall take into consideration the existing building form, as well as primary versus secondary elevations.
+A new addition shall take into consideration the existing building form as well as primary versus secondary elevations.

 Guideline 6: Any proposed addition shall be attached to less public elevations.
-Whenever possible, additions shall be attached to the rear or least conspicuous side of an existing building.
+Whenever possible additions shall be attached to the rear or least conspicuous side of an existing building.
 On a corner lot, an addition shall be located to be unobtrusive when viewed from either adjoining streets.

 Guideline 7: Additions proposed on the front of a contributing or historic structure are prohibited unless factual evidence for the building or structure in question proves the contrary.
-The Commission will make a determination if the addition is appropriate to the structure, its site, and surrounding context based on submitted evidence.
+If evidence is submitted then the Commission will make a determination if the addition is appropriate to the actual structure, its site, and surrounding context.

-Proposed rooftop additions on a contributing or historic building or structure can be a difficult and challenging task since they can destroy historic fabric as well as compromise the integral form, massing, and scale of the building and its roofline.
+Proposed rooftop additions on an existing contributing or historic building or structure can be a difficult and challenging task since they can destroy historic fabric as well as compromise the integral form, massing, and scale of the building and its roofline.
 Dormer additions to contributing or historic buildings can also negatively affect the form and character of a building.